Jesse-Alves/Pose-Estimation-and-3D-Registration/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is a robust predective controller project designed in Matlab software.
+This is a Pose Estimation project designed in Matlab software.

 ### Prerequisites